chancesweetser/Weather-Tracker/README.md

 ) ON[PRIMARY]
 GO
 ```

+When run, click the run button in Visual Studio, which should say "IIS Express (_Browser Here_)" next to it.

 ## How to run the test cases:
 In the test directory, the file _test.js_ contains two tests that use TestCafe.
 In order to use TestCafe, you must run ```npm install -g testcafe``` in your terminal.